2023

 email: s.mooney@qub.ac.uk

-This course provides multidisciplinary practitioners with a stimulating multi-modal learning experience which aims to enhance their practice skills and maximise the therapeutic benefit for individual service users or relationships groups in their everyday work.
-Specific skills include: the development of a ‘systemic orientation’ and its relevance to the student’s unique practice context and role; applied practice development via a number of systemic skills and techniques; awareness of the application of systemic practice in a range of clinical contexts; enhanced capacity for reflexive practice.
+This course provides multidisciplinary practitioners with a stimulating multi-modal learning experience to enhance their practice skills and maximise the therapeutic benefit for individual service users or relationships groups in their everyday work.
+Specific skills include: the development of a ‘systemic orientation’ and its relevance to the student’s unique practice context and role; applied practice development via a number of systemic skills and techniques; awareness of the application of systemic practice in a range of clinical contexts; enhanced capacity for reflective and reflexive practice.
 Learning opportunities available with this course are outlined below:

 Students have regular small practice application group (PAG) sessions with experienced Family and Systemic Psychotherapists to consolidate and apply course learning to their agency setting and role.